20centcroak/github-cheatsheet/cheatsheet.md

 Changes to be committed:
         new file:   fileb.txt

-The file has been added in the stagig area.
+The file has been added in the staging area.
 If you didn't mean to put it in the staging area, it can be removed with the following command:

     git rm --cached .\fileb.txt
 >rm 'fileb.txt'